CONDENSATION

 To avoid condensation, ensure that your home is properly ventilated and heated so that moist air can be released from the rooms.
 Pay attention to possible condensation problems during colder months, as they often resolve themselves once warmer weather arrives.
 However, kitchens and bathrooms are more likely than other parts of the house to experience condensation issues.
 Using a dehumidifier in these areas can help prevent moisture buildup by drawing in air, cooling it and then reheating it before circulating it back into the room.

-The London Damp Surveys team will quickly assess the level of dampness in your home, identify the source and type of dampness, and recommend treatment to protect your property and the health of its occupants.
+The London Damp Specialist team will quickly assess the level of dampness in your home, identify the source and type of dampness, and recommend treatment to protect your property and the health of its occupants.

 CONDENSATION CONTROLS LONDON

-London Damp Surveys are experts on condensation and how to prevent it.
+London Damp Specialist are experts on condensation and how to prevent it.
 Contact us today so we can come to your home or commercial property, examine the condensation problem, and figure out an appropriate solution.
 Our experienced team is available at 0207 305 5997.

 HOW CAN YOU STOP CONDENSATION?